Herbal Chicken Soup Recipe

 1. Rinse all the herbs and let them soak in a bowl of water for about 20 minutes.

 2. Rinse and dry the chicken and giblets.
-I like to leave the chicken whole, but you can also cut it into 4-6 pieces using a cleaver or kitchen scissor to cut through the bone so that the marrow can easily infuse the broth.
+I like to leave the chicken whole, but you can also cut it into 4-6 pieces using a cleaver or kitchen scissors to cut through the bone so that the marrow can easily infuse the broth.

 5. Slowly bring to a boil over medium heat.

-7. I like skim any impurities from the soup while it is cooking- the froth the bubbles to the surface.
+6. Once boiling, lower the heat to medium-low and simmer for 1 hour or until chicken is tender.
+I like to add my celery and carrots at this point so they are not overcooked.
+I like to skim any impurities from the soup while it is cooking, the froth the bubbles to the surface.
 You can add a bit more water to make sure the chicken is fully submerged.

 9. Add salt and pepper to taste and garnish with sesame seeds and green onion.
+Enjoy!

 You can omit any/ all herbs from this recipe if they are hard to find! ( But stick with the ginger, garlic, onions and veg for a tasty soup)